Boeing 727: Operational history

 Iran Aseman Airlines operated the last scheduled 727 passenger flight in 2019.

 In addition to domestic flights of medium range, the 727 was popular with international passenger airlines.
 The range of flights it could cover (and the additional safety added by the third engine) meant that the 727 proved efficient for short- to medium-range international flights in areas around the world.

 The 727 also proved popular with cargo and charter airlines.
 FedEx Express introduced 727s in 1978.
-The 727s were the backbone of its fleet until the 2000s; FedEx began replacing them with Boeing 757s in 2007.
-Many cargo airlines worldwide employ the 727 as a workhorse, since, as it is being phased out of U.S. domestic service because of noise regulations, it becomes available to overseas users in areas where such noise regulations have not yet been instituted.
-Charter airlines Sun Country, Champion Air, and Ryan International Airlines all started with 727 aircraft.
+In 1988 in order to make the aircraft quieter, FedEx in collaboration with Pratt & Whitney replaced the side engines with more efficient, quieter Pratt & Whitney JT8D low-bypass turbofan jet engines.

+The 727s were the backbone of FedEx's fleet until 2007 when it began replacing them with Boeing 757s.

 The 727 had some military uses as well.
 Since the aft stair could be opened in flight, the Central Intelligence Agency used them to drop agents and supplies behind enemy lines in Vietnam.
 In early 1988, The Iraqi Air Force modified a Boeing 727 by fitting it with Thomson-CSF TMV-018 Syrel pods for ESM and Raphael-TH pods with side looking radar.
 Known as 'Faw-727', it was reportedly used as an ELINT platform in the invasion of Kuwait in 1990 (during which it was briefly locked on by a Kuwaiti Mirage F1 on August 2) and the subsequent Iraqi monitoring of Coalition forces during Desert Shield.

-The 727 has proven to be popular where the airline serves airports with gravel, or otherwise lightly improved, runways.
-The Canadian airline First Air, for example, previously used a 727-100C to serve the communities of Resolute Bay and Arctic Bay in Nunavut, whose Resolute Bay Airport and former Nanisivik Airport both have gravel runways.
-The high-mounted engines greatly reduce the risk of foreign object damage.

 A military version, the Boeing C-22, was operated as a medium-range transport aircraft by the Air National Guard and National Guard Bureau to airlift personnel.
 A total of three C-22Bs were in use, all assigned to the 201st Airlift Squadron, District of Columbia Air National Guard.